olli1337/DotNetApp/README.md

   * Uses Domain entities to query Persistence layer & database.

 ### Domain
-* Domain project represents the business logic entities _(CA, Enterprise Business Rules)._
+* Domain project represents the business logic entities.
   * Our domain contains domain entities: classes that form the core of the business logic for our application.
   * Domain entities are also used to model and form the database and relations.